 We are to NEVER tolerate sin and false teachings for the sake of organizational unity as many are now doing as a matter of organizational policy.

-This seeking of numbers over quality of conversion is one the root causes of the apostasy in the WCG that has continued to this day in the major COG Groups.
+This seeking of numbers over quality of conversion is one the root causes of the apostasy that has continued to this day.
 A little leaven leavens the whole lump and we have fallen into a very grave sin.